-- 1. Development of a draft document by the WHO Regional Office for the Eastern Mediterranean. - 2.
-Region-wide in-person consultation on goals, priorities and indicators (completed November 2022). - 3.
-Presentation of consolidated documents to the Regional Immunization Technical Advisory Group (RITAG) (September 2023 and February 2024). - 4.
-Consolidation of inputs from steps 2 and 3, followed by Region-wide in-person presentation of the regional strategic framework and scorecards for final review and consensus (July 2024).
+- Development of a draft document by the WHO Regional Office for the Eastern Mediterranean. - 2.
+Region-wide in-person consultation on goals, priorities and indicators (completed November 2022). - Presentation of consolidated documents to the Regional Immunization Technical Advisory Group (RITAG) (September 2023 and February 2024). - Consolidation of inputs from steps 2 and 3, followed by Region-wide inperson presentation of the regional strategic framework and scorecards for final review and consensus (July 2024).

 During a one-day consultation in November 2022, country teams worked on the prioritization process individually and in three groups: Gavi-eligible countries; non-Gavi-eligible middle-income countries; and high-income countries.
-The non-Gavi-eligible middle-income group comprised all middle-income countries in the Region - except for Djibouti and Pakistan, which are Gavi-eligible.
+The non-Gavieligible middle-income group comprised all middle-income countries in the Region - except for Djibouti and Pakistan, which are Gavi-eligible.
 This group will henceforth be referred to as "middle income" throughout the regional IA2030 strategic framework.

-Each group of countries reviewed the relative importance of the global IA2030 strategic priorities, the key focus areas and a list of pre-selected indicators to monitor progress up to 2030, with respect to their country contexts.
+Each group of countries reviewed the relative importance of the global IA2030 strategic priorities, the key focus areas and a list of pre-selected indicators to monitor

+Strategic framework for implementation of the Immunization Agenda 2030 in the Eastern Mediterranean Region progress up to 2030, with respect to their country contexts.
 The key focus areas will be reviewed in mid-2026.